About the Author

 Coverage Amounts and Costs

-Guaranteed issue policies typically offer limited coverage amounts, usually ranging from $5,000 to $25,000.
-Premium costs vary by age and gender but remain significantly higher than traditional coverage due to the increased risk profile:
+Guaranteed issue policies typically offer final expense coverage from $5,000 to $25,000.
+Premium costs vary by age and gender but remain reasonable given the coverage:

-“The waiting period exists to prevent individuals with terminal diagnoses from purchasing coverage immediately before death.
-While this creates limitations, it also makes the product viable for those who truly need long-term protection.” – Insurance Brokers USA Team
+“The waiting period exists to prevent abuse, but it also makes this product viable for those who truly need protection.
+Your premiums are protected—if you pass during the waiting period, your family gets what you’ve paid back.” – Insurance Brokers USA Team

 Strategic Considerations